 General Description of Chinese Poker

-It is a pretty rare game that is sometimes called 13-card poker.
-It mainly resembles pai gow poker, which enjoys much greater popularity in land-based and virtual casinos.
+It is a relatively rare game, sometimes referred to as 13-card poker.
+It primarily resembles pai gow poker, which enjoys significantly greater popularity in both land-based and online casinos.

 From two to four gamers can participate in it.
-A 52-card standard deck without jokers is used in Chinese poker.
+A 52-card standard deck, excluding jokers, is used in Chinese poker.
 There is no need for a particular table.

-Even though Chinese poker is considered a family game, it has been included in the program of significant poker tournaments recently.
+Although Chinese poker is often considered a family game, it has recently been included in the programs of significant poker tournaments.

 It is necessary to collect three highest-ranking hands from the 13 dealt cards: two five-card and one three-card hands.

-Five-card hands are called: "the back" and "the middle".
+Five-card hands are referred to as "the back" and "the middle".
 The three-card hand is referred to as "the front."
 The back should be the highest-ranking, and the front is the lowest-ranking hand.
 The rank of the middle hand should be inferior to the back and superior to the front.

-For example, the following is possible: a full house is the back hand, a flash is the middle hand, and a pair is a front hand.
+For example, the following is possible: a full house is the back hand, a flash is the middle hand, and a pair is the front hand.

-All combinations are standard for poker: from a high card to a royal flush.
+All combinations are standard in poker, ranging from a high card to a royal flush.

 Chinese Poker Gameplay

 The cards are dealt to the players.
-They form hands and place them on the table face down.
+They form their hands into fists and place them on the table face down.
 The back should be located near the player, the middle one, and finally, the front.

 The points are credited in this game.
-Players compare their hands with the hands of opponents.
+Players compare their hands with those of their opponents.
 The comparison occurs only within certain types of hands, i.e., the back, front, and middle hands are separately compared with each other.
 Flushes and straights in the front are not compared.
-The player who is sitting to the left of the dealer starts revealing his cards.
+The player sitting to the left of the dealer starts revealing their cards.
 The other players reveal cards clockwise.

-Points are credited for each hand of your opponents, which you have beaten by your hand.
+Points are credited for each hand of your opponents that you have beaten.
 However, if one of them beats your hands, you give him points for this, i.e., you can beat two hands of one of the opponents and lose one of them, or you can beat all three hands of another opponent or lose all of them.
 If hands are equal, points are not credited.

 One point is usually credited for each victory, but there are different systems.
 To avoid misunderstandings, players usually write scores.